microsoft/azuredatastudio/CONTRIBUTING.md

 ## Contributing Issues

 ### Before Submitting an Issue
-First, please do a search in [open issues](https://github.com/Microsoft/vscode/issues) to see if the issue or feature request has already been filed.
-Use this [query](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) to search for the most popular feature requests.
+First, please do a search in [open issues](https://github.com/Microsoft/sqlopsstudio/issues) to see if the issue or feature request has already been filed.
+Use this [query](https://github.com/Microsoft/sqlopsstudio/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) to search for the most popular feature requests.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment.

 👍 - upvote

 👎 - downvote

-The VS Code project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects).

-If your issue is a question then please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.

 If you cannot find an existing issue that describes your bug or feature, submit an issue using the guidelines below.